 There are plenty of choices to stay in Vaduz.
 From five star hotels and resorts to a private room in the International Youth Hostel for the more budget minded.
 Be aware Liechtenstein uses Swiss Francs and not Euro.

 Vaduz Liechtenstein – the perfect place to base ourselves for a few days as we decide to explore this area.

 The next day we are raring to go after breakfast.
 Our first stop is, of course, the Visitor Information Centre in the main walking area of Vaduz.

 They offer a unique service of having your passport stamped, which we were quite excited about.

 There is also a magnifying glass where you can see how a snake can consume a frog without dissecting it before it swallows.
-He loved this display, and learnt a lot.
+He loved this display and learned a lot.
 This is a great place for interactive learning, and this all becomes part of World-schooling.